segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Map event
 Only required fields that need to be filled out are displayed.
 All other optional & pre-filled fields are hidden - These fields are pre-filled with properties that will work by default.

-#### Send test event to destination (optional)
+#### Send test event to destination

+To send a test event to your destination, you must have already set up a campaign.

+We expect the event to land and exist in MCM tool.
+Of the profile you want to use for testing your event.

-See what the event will look like in the destination.
+To see what the event will look like in your destination, enter the destination User ID where you want this test event to be sent.
 You can send a test event to see if your action-based campaign is rendering correctly.
-If the test event is not successful, adjust the Segment test event user id to match the existing Source user id.
+If the test event is not successful, adjust the User id to match the existing Source user id.
 Or if you need to create a new user in your Source, you can define a unique user id in the Segment test event.

 The Event content drop-down shows you a preview of what the data sent to your destination may look like.